Vivonet/Gravity/README.md

 ![Sample](img/Sample.png)

+In Auto Layout, your job is to examine each edge of each view, figuring out which other view edges each one should bind to and at what constraint priorities, what each view's content compression resistance and content hugging priorities are, and whether or not you have enough constraints to fully satisfy both axes, or have too many and have an ambiguous layout.

-With Gravity, your job is to break a layout down into a series of embedded horizontal (`<H>`) or vertical (`<V>`) stacks views.
+With Gravity, on the other hand, you break a layout down into a series of embedded horizontal (`<H>`) or vertical (`<V>`) stacks views.
 Looking at the above image, we can see that the Order button is off to the right of everything else and centered vertically.
 This is clearly our first division and it is horizontal.
-Everything to the left of it is stacked vertically, with the two directions buttons at the bottom stacked horizontally.
+Everything to the left of the Order button is stacked vertically, with the two directions buttons at the bottom stacked horizontally.

 Here's how you say that in gravity: